History of the Singapore Open

 The reigning Masters champion and then world number 10 won by a comfortable five strokes for his sixth victory in Asia.

-He succeeded Thailand’s Prayad Marksaeng, who received an early birthday present when he lifted his 10th Asian Tour title at the 2017 SMBC Singapore Open.
+He succeeded Thailand’s Prayad Marksaeng, who received an early birthday present when he lifted his 10th Asian Tour title at the 2017 Singapore Open.
 Prayad turned 51 the following week.

 A year earlier Korean Younghan Song upstaged Jordan Spieth from the United States, who at the time was the world number one, to claim the title following a Monday morning finish.